ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <center><img src="{{ site.baseurl }}/img/mm-6.png" alt="Img" style="width: 800px;"/></center>

-From the above plots it looks like our mountain ranges vary both in the dragon body length and in their test scores.
+From the above plots, it looks like our mountain ranges vary both in the dragon body length and in their test scores.
 This confirms that our observations from within each of the ranges **aren't independent**.
 We can't ignore that.

 So what do we do?